Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

     template<typename ...
 BinaryPredicate>
     struct sort_;
 ```
 This needs a little explaining, but a meta-expression binary-predicate can be multiple expressions that take 2 types and return either `std::integral_constant<bool,false>` or `std::integral_constant<bool,true>`.
 Nothing else.
-I'm not converting into them, nor anything else.
+I'm not converting into them nor getting the value, albeit I'm starting to evaluate if I should.
+However, those three littles dot actually means that it's a series of function that end with either std::true_type or std::false_type.
+I take those BinaryPredicate, put it in another eval_pipe, look at the result and continue from there.

-Let's say you have` te::sort_<transform_<te::size>, greater_<>>`.
+For example, let's say you have` te::sort_<transform_<te::size>, greater_<>>`.
 The sort meta-expression will give two types at a time to the sub-meta-expressions.
-The `te::size` will transform 1 type into their size in `std::integral_constant<int,sizeof(T)>` and `te::greater_<>`, without argument, will look at those two types received and "return" either `true_type or false_type` depending if the first is greater than the second.
+The `te::size` will transform 1 type into their size in `std::integral_constant<int,sizeof(T)>` and `te::greater_<>`, without argument, will look at those two integer_constant of their size and "return" either `true_type or false_type` depending if the first is greater than the second.

 ## What's Next

 I'm very satisfied with this library.
 In truth, I don't feel it's ready for production since there are some inconsistencies in the meta-expressions calling, but nothing that can't be fixed with a decent naming scheme.
 For performance concerns, most of the implementation is very similar to kvasir.mpl, which has the best compile-time performance.
 There is some algorithms where I simply cannot see an improvement.
 I do however feel like I want to improve how I'm doing the implementation in case of if statement.

-Those problems aside, I must take a break at developing this library for some months since I need to learn some other library and I'm moving into my first house soon.
-Finishing this blog was somewhat of a stretch.